AZD1775 Plus Chemotherapy in Platinum-Resistant Epithelial Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

 - Pregnant or lactating.

-- Serious active infection upon enrolment, or other serious underlying medical condition that would impair the patient's ability to receive study treatment.
+- Serious active infection at the time of enrolment, or another serious underlying medical condition that would impair the patient's ability to receive study treatment.

 - Research Site accepting new patients